Dexo145/DEX/README.md

 - Metamask

 ## Requirements For Initial Setup
-- Install [NodeJS](https://nodejs.org/en/), should work with any node version below 16.5.0
+- Install [NodeJS](https://nodejs.org/en/), should work with any node version
 - Install [Truffle](https://www.trufflesuite.com/docs/truffle/overview), In your terminal, you can check to see if you have truffle by running `truffle version`.
 To install truffle run `npm i -g truffle`.
 Ideal to have truffle version 5.4 to avoid dependency issues.
 - Install [Ganache](https://www.trufflesuite.com/ganache).